xavierScript/kora-rent-manager/README.md

 ## 🐳 Quick Start with Docker (Recommended)

 Skip the manual installation.
-Run Kora instantly in a secure, isolated container using Docker Compose.
+Run Kora Rent Manager instantly in a secure, isolated container using Docker Compose.
+Clone the repo and then follow the steps below:

 ### 1. Configuration